Our Board of Directors

 Member of the Board

 Bill started his career in the British Army before holding senior cross-functional roles in finance and operations.
 Bill has worked across a variety of sectors, ranging from finance and the media to energy.
-Before Gamma, Bill was Group Chief Financial Officer at OVO Energy and a member of the board.
-Bill’s previous roles include Chief Financial Officer positions at Barclays Bank and Virgin Media.
+Bill was a Group Chief Financial Officer and a member of the Board at Gamma Communications plc.
+Bill was also Group Chief Financial Officer at OVO Energy and a member of the board.
+Bill’s other previous roles include Chief Financial Officer positions at Barclays Bank and Virgin Media.

 Jacob Abboud